prismicio-solution-engineering/repo-clone-script/README.md

 # Overview

-This script facilitates the copying of documents and assets from one Prismic repository to another.
+This script facilitates the copying of documents (up to a thousand) and assets from one Prismic repository to another.
 It can be used to instentiate a new repository quickly based on a `custom template` Prismic repository.

-The script will copy the documents that are currently available on your `custom template` and import them along with the assets they might use in the target repository.
+The script will copy the documents that are currently available on your `custom template` in the master language and import them along with the assets they might use in the target repository.

 <br>